ljdursi/dursi-blog/_posts/2017-05-28-julia-vs-chapel.md

 Here we walk through a comparison, focusing on distributed-memory parallelism of the sort one would want for HPC-style simulation.
 Both have strengths in largely disjoint areas.
-If you want matlib-like interactivity and plotting, and need only master-worker parallelism, Julia is the clear winner; if you want MPI+OpenMPI type scability on rectangular distributed arrays (dense or sparse), Chapel wins handily.
+If you want matlib-like interactivity and plotting, and need only coodinator-worker parallelism, Julia is the clear winner; if you want MPI+OpenMPI type scability on rectangular distributed arrays (dense or sparse), Chapel wins handily.
 Both languages and environments have clear untapped